my-opencode/product-management-demo/README.md

 We may argue that the front end is in TS and both codebases could share dependencies.
 In practise, it is seldom the case.

 As this project is not a real life small project but a demo, it makes more sense to select TS over JS.
-TS trades added complexity for scalibility.
+TS trades added complexity for scalability.

 Verdict: Typescript